pengzell/pengzell.github.io/index.md

 I am an Associate Professor of Sociology at [UCL Social Research Institute](https://www.ucl.ac.uk/ioe/departments-and-centres/departments/ucl-social-research-institute), University College London and the [Swedish Institute for Social Research](https://www.su.se/swedish-institute-for-social-research/), Stockholm University.
 I am also an Associate Member of [Nuffield College](https://www.nuffield.ox.ac.uk), University of Oxford.

-I serve as an Associate Editor at the [*European Sociological Review*](https://academic.oup.com/esr) and Editorial Board Member at [*Socius*](https://journals.sagepub.com/home/SRD).
+I serve as an Associate Editor at the [*European Sociological Review*](https://academic.oup.com/esr) and an Editorial Board Member at [*Socius*](https://journals.sagepub.com/home/SRD).
 Until recently, I was an Associate Editor at [*Research in Social Stratification and Mobility*](https://www.sciencedirect.com/journal/research-in-social-stratification-and-mobility).

 My research focuses on social mobility, where my current interests span labor market dynamics, the legacy of historical institutions, and disequalizing consequences of disruptive events.